mariatocora/Tocora_Maria_C_202606_PhD_thesis/Chapter 2/README.md

-## Appendix A: Supplement for Chapter 2
-### Chapter 2 - Intraspecific variation swamps interspecific variation in plant-animal mutualisms
+## Appendix A: Supplement for Chapter 2 - Intraspecific variation swamps interspecific variation in plant-animal mutualisms
 List of tables:

 1. Table A2.
 List of papers screened in the Meta-analysis.